 In 1886, beginning on 1st May, there was a general strike for the eight-hour working day.
 On 4th May, the police acted to disperse a public demonstration in support of the strike when an unidentified person threw a bomb.
 The police responded by firing on the workers.
 The event led to the deaths of four civilians and one hundred and fifteen civilians were. inured.
 Hundreds of union leaders and sympathizers were later rounded up and four were executed by hanging, after a trial that was seen as a miscarriage of justice.
 The following day on 5 May, in Milwaukee, Wisconsin, the state militia fired on a crowd of strikers killing seven, including a schoolboy and a man feeding chickens in his yard.

 These days, industrial disputes tend to be more peaceful but the right to strike and to protest on many issues is being more and more restricted.
-Our labour laws are the most stringent they have ever been and require much more of trade unions when balloting than political parties or other organisations.
+Our labour laws are the most stringent they have ever been and require much more of trade unions when balloting than political parties or other organisations although the new Government has promised to repeal some of these laws.
+We will continue to lobby for the repeal of all anti-trade union laws.